ericraio/marketinghacker.co/source/articles/how-to-get-better-search-results-using-amp.html.markdown

 perform well in their algorithms.

-When you are on the go, latency is critical for downloading all these assets and of course we simply don't have the same internet speeds as our desktops.
+When you are on the go, latency is critical for downloading all these assets.
+Of course we do not have the same internet speeds as our desktops.
 Majority of the time on our phones, we are consuming content like a magazine.
 So what is Google going to do?